 - Use a spatula to move the veggies to one side of the pan and add tofu.
 Sauté for 2 minutes, then add sauce, pouring it mostly over the tofu and a little over the veggies.
 Stir immediately, evenly distributing the sauce.
 Cook for another 5-7 minutes until tofu is slightly browned.

-- Serve immediately with the breakfast potatoes, toast or fruit.
-I like to add more flavor with salsa, hot sauce and/or fresh cilantro.
-Serves 2.
+- Serve immediately with the breakfast potatoes, toast, or fruit.
+I like to add more flavor with salsa, hot sauce, and/or fresh cilantro.
+Alternatively, freeze for up to 1 month and reheat on the stovetop or in the microwave.